 Statutes

-The International Society for Forensic Genetics is incorporated with place of registration at Mainz.
+The International Society for Forensic Genetics is a registered society with place of registration in Mainz, Germany.

-(1) The society aims to promote scientific knowledge in the field of genetic markers in human blood.
-This is to be accomplished by scientific meetings of the society, meetings of regional working parties, and by scientific publications.
+(1) The society aims to promote scientific knowledge in the field of genetic markers as applied to forensic science.
+This is to be accomplished by scientific meetings of the society, formation of commissions, meetings of the working groups, and by scientific publications.

 (2) The society strives for cooperation with other scientific bodies.
-The society is always available to assist public inquiries.
+The society is especially available to assist public inquiries.

-(1) The society's sole scientific purpose is exclusively non-profit according to the section "beneficiary tax purpose" of the German Tax Code (Abgabenordnung).
+(1) The society's intentions are exclusively scientific and non-profit making according to the section "tax-privileged purpose" of the German Tax Code (Abgabenordnung).

-(2) The society does not pursue an economical purpose.
+(2) The society does not pursue an economic purpose.
 The funds of the society may only be applied for appropriate statutory purposes.
-The members receive no fees in their capacity as members and also no other allowances out of the funds of the society.
+The members receive no financial contributions out of the funds of the society.

-(1) Any academic graduate, dealing scientifically with genetic markers in human blood, can apply for full membership.
+(1) Any academic graduate, or member of the technical support staff, dealing scientifically with genetic markers, can apply for full membership.

-(2) Corporate members (e. g. commercial companies) can be enrolled as members, but they do not have voting rights.
+(2) Legal entities (e. g. commercial companies) can be enrolled as supporting members, but they do not have voting rights.

 (3) Applications for membership must be made to the Executive Committee of the society and be accompanied by references from two full members.
-Admission to the society is subject to the decision of the Executive Committee.
+Admission to the society is subject to decision by the Executive Committee.

 (4) Membership is terminated by written notice of withdrawal, death or by disqualification.
-Notice of withdrawal is to be submitted to the Executive Committee by registered mail.
+Notice of withdrawal is to be submitted to the Executive Committee in writing and will become effective at the end of each current calendar year.

-(5) Scientists, whose contributions are of great importance in respect to forensic genetics and any other individuals who especially deserve acknowledge¬ment by the society can be nominated as honorary members.
-This is subject to the decision of the General Assembly.
+(6) Scientists, whose contributions are of great importance for forensic genetics, and any other individuals who especially deserve acknowledgement by the society can be nominated as honorary members.
+This is subject to decision by the General Assembly.

-(2) The General Assembly elects the Executive Committee by secret ballot and by a simple majority of votes from the membership.
-The Treasurer and the Secretary are elected for four years consecutively, the other members for the Executive Committee for two years.
-If the President is re-elected the Vicepresident is also re-elected automatically for another two years.
-Only one re-election is permitted.
+(2) The General Assembly elects the Executive Committee – with the exception of the Vice President - by secret ballot and by a simple majority of votes from the membership.
+The Treasurer and the Secretary are elected for four years consecutively, for alternating terms, the other members for the Executive Committee for two years.
+After a change in the presidency, the former President becomes the Vice President.
+If the President is re-elected, the Vice President will also stay in office.
+Only one re-election is permitted for the position of the President.

 (3) The newly elected Executive Committee takes over its official function on the first January following the election; until then the former Executive Committee remains in office.